Siddhant-Goswami/agent-c5/README.md

-# Ultra-Simple Agent Core with SPOAR Loop
+# Agent Core with SPOAR Loop

 A minimal, extensible AI agent implementation using the SENSE-PLAN-ACT-OBSERVE-REFLECT pattern.